strawlab/strand-braid/led-box-firmware-pico/README.md

-Optogenetics LED control firmware for Nucleo-F303RE
+Optogenetics LED control firmware for Raspberry Pi Pico

 # Building

 To build the ELF executable, install the following:

-    # In the directory with Cargo.toml for led-box-firmware
+    # In the directory with Cargo.toml for led-box-firmware-pico
     rustup component add rust-src
     rustup target add thumbv7em-none-eabihf